vishakhadhonde9/Docker-/Introduction to DevOps.md

 - 5. Testing -
   - Verify that the software meets the requirements and is free of defects.
   - Perform unit testing, integration testing, system testing, and user acceptance testing.

 - 6. Deployment -
   - Release the software to the production environment.
   - Ensure proper configuration and monitor for any deployment issues

+- 7. Maintenance -
+  - Provide ongoing support, fix bugs, and update the software as needed.
+  - Monitor performance and adapt to changing requirements or environments.